goyalpramod/goyalpramod.github.io/_blogs/AI_agents_from_first_principles.markdown

 image: assets\blog_assets\ai_agents\meme.webp
 ---

 If you exist  between the time period of late 2024 to 2027 (my prediction of when this tech will become saturated and stable), And do not live under a rock.
 You have heard of AI agents.

-For the general layman an AI agent is basically a magic genie whom you tell a task and it just gets it done
+For the general layman an AI agent is basically a magic genie whom you tell a task and it just gets it done.

 > "Hey AI Agent (let's call her Aya) Book my tickets from Dubai to London"\
 > "Hey Aya, give me a summary of all the points discussed in the meeting and then implement everything suggested by Steve"\